-Franchises, for valuation purposes, are defined as the future economic benefits of the right to solicit and service potential customers (customer marketing rights), and the right to deploy and market new services, such as interactivity and telephone, to the potential customers (service marketing rights).
-Fair value is determined based on estimated discounted future cash flows using assumptions consistent with internal forecasts.
+Franchises, for valuation purposes, are defined as the future economic benefits of the right to solicit and service potential customers (customer marketing rights), and the right to deploy and market new services, such as interactivity and telephone, to potential customers (service marketing rights).
+Fair value is determined based on estimated discrete discounted future cash flows using assumptions consistent with internal forecasts.
 The franchise after-tax cash flow is calculated as the after-tax cash flow generated by the potential customers obtained (less the anticipated customer churn), and the new services added to those customers in future periods.
-The sum of the present value of the franchises' after-tax cash flow in years 1 through 10 and the continuing value of the after-tax cash flow beyond year 10 yields the fair value of the franchise.
+The sum of the present value of the franchises' after-tax cash flow in years 1 through 10 and the continuing value of the after-tax cash flow beyond ye ar 10 yields the fair value of the franchises.
+Franchises increased \$62 million as a result of the application of fresh start accounting.
+Subsequent to finalization of the franchises impairment charge and fresh start accounting, franchises are recorded at fair value of \$5.3 billion.
+Franchises are expected to generate cash flow sindefinitely and as such will continue to be tested for impairment annually.

-Customer relationships, for valuation purposes, represent the value of the business relationship with existing customers (less the anticipated customer churn), and are calculated by projecting future after-tax cash flows from these customers, including the right to deploy and market additional services to these customers.
+Customer relationships, for valuation purposes, represent the value of the business relationship with existing customers (less the anticipated customer churn), and are calculated by projecting the discrete future after-tax cash flows from these customers, including the right to deploy and market additional services to these customers.
 The present value of these after-tax cash flows yields the fair value of the customer relationships.
-Substantially all acquisitions occurred prior to January 1, 2002.
-The Company did not record any value associated with the customer relationship intangibles related to those acquisitions.
-For acquisitions subsequent to January 1, 2002, the Company did assign a value to the customer relationship intangible, which is amortized over its estimated useful life.
+The Company recorded \$2.4 billion of customer relationships in connection with the application of fresh start accounting on the Effective Date.
+Customer relationships will be amortized on an accelerated method over useful lives of 11-15 years based on the period over which current customers are expected to generate cash flows.

-As of December 31, 2008 and 2007, indefinite-lived and finite-lived intangible assets are presented in the following table:
+As of December 31, 2009 and 2008, indefinite-lived and finite-lived intangible assets are presented in the following table: